-We recorded an income tax provision of \$2.1 million and \$0.2 million for the first three months of fiscal 2023 and the first three months of fiscal 2022, respectively.
-The effective income tax rate during the first three months of fiscal 2023 was a tax provision of 25.0% as compared to a tax provision of 5.9% during the first three months of fiscal 2022.
-The difference in rate during the first three months of fiscal 2023 as compared to the first three months of fiscal 2022 reflects changes in the valuation allowance recorded at year end fiscal 2022, absence of Net Operating Losses ("NOL") for utilization in fiscal 2023, our geographical distribution of income (loss), which is primarily driven by an increase in U.S. earnings for fiscal 2023 and a state income tax provision.
-The 25.0% effective income tax rate differs from the federal statutory rate of 21% as a result of our geographical distribution of income (loss), which is primarily driven by an increase in U.S. earnings for fiscal 2023, and a state income tax provision.
+We recorded an income tax provision of \$3.6 million and \$0.7 million for the first six months of fiscal 2023 and the first six months of fiscal 2022, respectively.
+The effective income tax rate during the first six months of fiscal 2023 was a tax provision of 23.4% as compared to a tax provision of 9.6% during the first six months of fiscal 2022.
+The difference in rate during the first six months of fiscal 2023 as compared to the first six months of fiscal 2022 reflects changes in the valuation allowance recorded at year end fiscal 2022, absence of Net Operating Losses ("NOL") for utilization in fiscal 2023, our geographical distribution of income (loss), which is primarily driven by an increase in U.S. earnings for fiscal 2023 and a state income tax provision.
+The 23.4% effective income tax rate differs from the federal statutory rate of 21% as a result of our geographical distribution of income (loss), which is primarily driven by an increase in U.S. earnings for fiscal 2023 and a state income tax provision.

 In the normal course of business, we are subject to examination by taxing authorities throughout the world.
 Generally, years prior to fiscal 2017 are closed for examination under the statute of limitation for U.S. federal, U.S. state and local or non-U.S. tax jurisdictions.
 We were under examination for fiscal 2015 through fiscal 2018 in Germany.
-The audit was settled in the fourth quarter of fiscal 2022 and we expect an immaterial amount to be paid in the second quarter of fiscal 2023.
+The audit was settled in the fourth quarter of fiscal 2022.
+In the second quarter of fiscal 2023, the Company paid the audit assessment for the fiscal 2015 through fiscal 2018 years.
 Our primary foreign tax jurisdictions are Germany and the Netherlands.
-We have tax years open in Germany beginning in fiscal 2019 and the Netherlands beginning in fiscal 2018.
+We have tax years open in Germany beginning in fiscal 2019 and the Netherlands beginning in fiscal 2021.

 We have historically determined that certain undistributed earnings of our foreign subsidiaries, to the extent of cash available, will be repatriated to the U.S. The deferred tax liability on the outside basis difference is now primarily withholding tax on future dividend distributions.
-The Company does not have a deferred tax liability recorded on the outside basis difference as of August 27, 2022 but had a deferred tax liability of \$0.1 million as of May 28, 2022.
+The Company does not have a deferred tax liability recorded on the outside basis difference as of November 26, 2022 but had a deferred liability of \$0.1 million as of May 28, 2022,

-As of August 27, 2022 and as of May 28, 2022, our worldwide liability for uncertain tax positions related to continuing operations was \$0.1 million, excluding interest and penalties.
-We record penalties and interest related to uncertain tax positions in the income tax expense line item within the consolidated statements of comprehensive income.
+As of November 26, 2022 and as of May 28, 2022, our worldwide liability for uncertain tax positions related to continuing operations was \$0.1 million, excluding interest and penalties.
+We record penalties and interest related to uncertain tax positions in the income tax expense line item within the consolidated statements of comprehensive loss.